openshift/compliance-operator/README.md

 and is work-in-progress.

 ### Deploying:
+First, become kubeadmin, either with `oc login` or by exporting `KUBECONFIG`.
 ```
 $ (clone repo)
 $ oc create -f deploy/ns.yaml
-$ oc create -f deploy/crds/complianceoperator_v1alpha1_compliancescan_crd.yaml
+$ for f in $(ls -1 deploy/crds/*crd.yaml); do oc create -f $f; done
 $ oc create -f deploy/
-$ vim deploy/crds/complianceoperator_v1alpha1_compliancescan_cr.yaml
+$ vim deploy/crds/complianceoperator.compliance.openshift.io_v1alpha1_compliancesuite_cr.yaml
 # edit the file to your liking
-$ oc create -f deploy/crds/complianceoperator_v1alpha1_compliancescan_cr.yaml
+$ oc create -f deploy/crds/complianceoperator.compliance.openshift.io_v1alpha1_compliancesuite_cr.yaml
 ```

 ### Running the operator:
-If you followed the steps above, the file called `deplou/operator.yaml` also creates a deployment that runs the operator.
+If you followed the steps above, the file called `deploy/operator.yaml` also creates a deployment that runs the operator.
 If you want to run the operator from the command line instead, delete the deployment and then
 run:

 ```
-OPERATOR_NAME=compliance-scan operator-sdk up local --namespace "openshift-compliance"
+make run
 ```

-At this point the operator would pick up the CRD, create a pod for every node in the cluster (this will change, see below), execute `openscap-scan` on every node and eventually report the results.
+At this point the operator would pick up the CRD, create a scan for the suite, the scan would create a pod for every node in the cluster (this will change, see below), execute `openscap-scan` on every node and eventually report the results.
 The scan using one rule takes about a minute.

 You can watch the node progress with:
 ```